 Specialised Autism Learning Program (SALP)

-Southern River College is one of eight exclusive State Secondary Schools that has a specific Specialised Autism Learning Program (SALP) aimed at providing students with Autism Spectrum Disorder a greater opportunity to achieve their aspirations.
-The Year 7-12 program is an evidence-based program reflective of current and evidence based best practice research and is supported by School of Special Education Needs – Autism Education Services.
+Southern River College is one of eight State Secondary Schools that has a specific Specialised Autism Learning Program (SALP), aimed at providing students on the Autism Spectrum a greater opportunity to achieve their aspirations.

 – Student is academically capable of understanding and coping with grade level content and tasks